Delfín Fernández: Defection from Cuba

 Fernández, 44 in 2006, emigrated from Cuba in 1999 after becoming disillusioned with Castro's government.
 As part of Fidel and Raúl Castro's inner circle, Delfín Fernández asserts that he learnt everything from why the Cuban leader incinerates his dirty underwear to his cravings for pricey Spanish ham.
 Fernández claims that he was once sent to Spain to bring $2,500 worth of the pata negra delicacy back to Cuba because Fidel Castro had a penchant for imported cured Spanish hams and a paranoia about assassination.
 Fernández said that chief bodyguard, Bienvenido "Chicho" Pérez, had told him that Castro had his underwear burned to foil any assassination plots with chemicals during laundering.

 His disillusionment with the government, he said, and his ambitions for a better life compelled him to defect.
 Fernández made a series of allegations, including a claim that Raúl Castro had stolen millions of pounds from government coffers.
-He claimed that Fidel Castro and his brother, Raúl, assembled incriminating dossiers on foreign businessmen who wanted to invest in Cuba.
+He said that Fidel Castro and his brother, Raúl, assembled incriminating dossiers on foreign businessmen who wanted to invest in Cuba.
 Fernández recorded every word and movement of high-profile visitors to Cuba with a high-tech array of hidden microphones and video cameras.
 He worked for Cuba's Department 11, set up to infiltrate hotels and travel agencies.
 There he acted as a spy under the cover of his official title as Operations Manager for the Guitart hotel chain, where he claimed that guests could be open to blackmail.
 He also stated that he bugged the hotel rooms of foreign politicians and businessmen under orders from Raúl.
 Fernández said he carried suitcases with cash out of Cuba for the Castro brothers.

 Fernández said he defected in Spain in 1999 on a trip to Europe to drop off Raúl's daughter, Mariela Castro Espín, in Italy to visit her father-in-law and pick up a Rottweiler in Germany for Fidel.
 According to former CIA analyst Brian Latell, a senior researcher at the University of Miami's Institute for Cuban and Cuban American Studies and someone described by the Miami Herald as "helping shape public opinion about Cuba's future", "A lot of the stories he told me were fascinating, and I found almost all of them to be highly credible."
 Fernández has been an outspoken critic of the Cuban government since he defected.